edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part1.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Set the python version and initialize the project

 Here, we'll use python version 3.11, but you may change this to be whatever you like.
+I'll cover two methods of setting the python version: using [`pyenv`](https://github.com/pyenv/pyenv), and using [`conda`](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ### Using `pyenv` (recommended)